Fractional diffusion without disorder in two dimensions: Introduction

 Diffusion is a ubiquitous and universal phenomenon: the theory of hydrodynamics posits that conserved quantities generically diffuse \cite{chaikin1995principles}.
 Deviations from this behaviour can nonetheless occur, for example as a result of disorder \cite{GB_subdiff}, fine-tuning of a system to the vicinity of an integrable \cite{Genhydro1,Genhydro2} or critical point \cite{anomdifffract,bunde2012fractals,hallen2022dynamical}, or for more complex conservation laws \cite{Fhydro1,FHydro2}.
 Origin, nature and robustness of the resulting sub-, superdiffusive, or indeed ballistic, transport are therefore natural objects of study.
 Such anomalous diffusion processes have found several applications in fields ranging from biology to finance \cite{metzler2014anomalous}.

 Conserved quantities may be of fundamental origin -- such as charge and mass of an elementary particle -- or emergent properties: simple lattice models of, say, Ising spins may yield cooperative behaviour the low-energy description of which includes an emergent conserved charge.
 Such models turn out to be quite commonly encountered in the study of frustrated and link models, whose low-energy description takes the form of an (emergent) U(1) gauge theory.
-This include familiar representatives such as the ice and hardcore dimer models \cite{pauling1935structure,Liebice}.
+This includes familiar representatives such as the ice and hardcore dimer models \cite{pauling1935structure,Liebice}.

 Recent interest in, and progress towards, realising gauge theories in quantum simulator platforms \cite{schweizer2019floquet,zhou2022thermalization,semeghini2021probing,meth2023simulating,martinez2016real,cochran2024visualizing,yang2020observation,gonzalez2024observation} calls for a study of the dynamics of such emergent charges \cite{DFL1,DFL2}.
 The basic question is: how do the constraints encoded by the gauge theory manifest themselves in the hydrodynamic behaviour of its conserved charges?
 In this work we consider perhaps the simplest such model, a link model with ice or dimer constraints \cite{Liebice,Fisherdimer,temperley1961dimer,kasteleyn1961statistics,baxter2007exactly}.
 We find that the motion of defects here presents an alternative to the conventional diffusive hydrodynamics.

 Concretely, we find a rich, {\it and tunable,} phenomenology of long-time subdiffusion which results from the constraints imposed by the emergent gauge fields.
 At the microscopic level, we identify a dynamical caging effect which makes a connection to loop-erased random walks and fractional diffusion.
 On the level of long-wavelength descriptions, we identify a continuum theory in the form of height models and a mapping to diffusion in a logarithmic potential, a topic of recent interdisciplinary interest \cite{angstmann2019time,Braylog,Lutzlog,campa2009statistical,bar2008dynamics,ray2020diffusion,onofri2020exploring}.
+The tunable anomalous diffusion, arises purely from the residual entropy of the ground state manifold.
+Such dynamical phenomenology in the absence of any disorder, integrability or fine-tuning to a critical point, in simple and paradigmatic models of geometric frustration is a key result of our work.